 Why the whole body hurts after training

 Sore muscles after hard physical activity, is typical known as delayed onset muscle soreness or DOMS as most call it.
-This can occur when you start a new exercise programme, workout harder than normal, make changes to your exercise routines, or just increase the duration or intensity of your normal workout.
+This is something that can occur when you start a new exercise programme, workout harder than normal, make changes to your exercise routines, or just increase the duration or intensity of your normal workout.

 Basically it means that when your muscles are forced to work harder than they are used to, or you use them in a different way than normally it causes additional damage to the muscle fibres, which causes tiny infections in the muscle.
 This often results in stiffness and soreness, which can actually be pretty painful sometimes.